konbraphat51/AnimatedWordCloud/CONTRIBUTING.md

 ### PR
 Submit PR to `dev` branch (Not `main` branch!!).

+Submit PR as **draft** for the first.
+The GitHub Actions will start analyzing your contribution.

 If there is something pointed out from GitHub Actions, please fix it.

+**If all problems solved, turn your draft PR to open PR, and report as comment that you are ready to get review**